rawhasan/compose-exercise-lazy-column-sync/README.md

 - Using TopAppBar, Button with an icon, built-in icons.
 - Filling up the whole remaining space by an UI element.
 - Hiding keyboard on enter press and on button click.
+- Case insensitive check for a word on a list.

 ## Dependencies
 ```